Sergio Scariolo

-Sergio Scariolo (born 1 April 1961) is an Italian professional basketball coach who is head coach of Virtus Bologna of the Italian Lega Basket Serie A (LBA) and the head coach of the senior Spain national team.
+Sergio Scariolo (born 1 April 1961) is an Italian professional basketball coach who is the head coach of Real Madrid of the Liga ACB and the EuroLeague.
 Having won four EuroBasket championships and a World Cup at the head of Spain, Scariolo is one of the most successful coaches in the history of international competitions, and according to many players, journalists and commentators, he is regarded as the greatest national team coach of all time.

 Coaching career

 Early years

 Sergio Scariolo started his coaching career in the early 1980s, as the assistant coach of Basket Brescia, the team of his hometown, and Scavolini Pesaro.
 In 1985, he became the coach of Italy's military national team, with whom he won the world championship.
 As assistant coach of Valerio Bianchini in Pesaro, Scariolo won its first Italian Serie A championship in 1988.